Health And Nature life

 You can use the anti-inflammatory and antipyretic lilac both externally and internally.
 Let’s look at its healing effects and possibilities specifically.

-Internal use through tea, tincture, syrup, oil, etc .:
+Internal use through tea, tincture, lilac syrup, oil, etc .:

 • helps with cough